moschiel/renode-lis2dw12-tutorial/README.md

 The LIS2DW12 exposes each axis through two consecutive read-only registers.
 Datasheet sections **8.12 through 8.17** describe the low byte followed by the high byte;
-together they form a signed 16-bit value in two's complement.
+together they form a signed 16-bit value.

 At reset, all six registers contain zero.
 The model accepts acceleration in `g`, like Renode's official LIS2DW12 model, and converts it using the sensor's